abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/index-handler-in-reitit.md

       {:conflicts nil})))
 ```

 Fortunately, in Reitit, there's a way to add a defalut route without encountering conflicts.
-For instance, you can utilize existing `create-resource-handler`, intended to render files from the resources directory of the project.
-It even has a `:index-files` parameter where you can specify the path to `index.html`.
-However, it redirects to `/index.html` on every request and there is no way to avoid it.
+For instance, you can utilize existing [`create-resource-handler`](https://cljdoc.org/d/metosin/reitit/0.7.0-alpha5/api/reitit.ring?q=create-resource-handler#create-resource-handler), intended to render files from the resources directory of the project.
+It even has an `:index-files` parameter where you can specify the path to `index.html`.
+However, it redirects to `/index.html` on every request and (as far as I know) there is no way to avoid it.

 To render `index.html` on any request to the server without redirection, we can reuse a handler from above wrapped as a common handler: